nolsonlabs/solana-capacitor-dapp/README.md

   <h3>Next steps</h3>
   <h4>Overall direction</h4>
   <p>I propose to run this project on an open source community-backed basis with a permissive license e.g. MIT/Apache2.
-Solana is already known for the strength of it's developer community so my hope is that there will be appetite from the community to support this project.</p>
+Solana is already known for the strength of it's developer community so my hope is that there will be appetite to participate in this project.</p>
-  <p>At the Summer Camp I was also in touch with Max Lynch who is CEO and founder of Ionic/Capacitor.
-Whilst I do not want to speak for him here, over the years I have seen Max and his team go out of their way to support the CapacitorJS community.
-I am sure the Ionic folks would be able to help promote a Solana plugin to the community if we can create something production ready.</p>
+  <p>Over the years I have seen the Ionic & Capacitor team go out of their way to support the Capacitor community.
+I don't speak for them here but I am sure the Ionic folks would be able to help promote a Solana plugin to the community if we can create something production ready.</p>
   <h4>Project design</h4>
   <p>Through the Summer Camp I focused on creating a working POC focused on the new Android SDK for the 'fakedapp' provided by the core team.
 In the long run I see a case for two plugins, one for dApps and another for wallet projects.
 This would depend on the Solana Mobile team's roadmap and plans for the core libraries.</p>
   <p>I will post my notes on a potential API for the Capacitor plugin in the next day or so.</p>